 This morning I offered to forgo my customary walk and drive Darla to campus.
 She hates driving so much that in gratitude she asked, “Why would you do that, Husband?”
 Of course the only answer I could offer was, “Because I have a capacity for self-sacrifice that others can hardly comprehend.”
-I may have overplayed my hand a bit.
+I think I may have overplayed my hand.

 I think guys take to driving more easily than do femmes, and this is partly because of a unique quality prominent in many young male drivers: idiocy.
 Just speaking for myself, I can say that I am embarrassed about some of the dumb things I did in my younger years when my car was above all an instrument of power and independence to me.
 The absolute dumbest move I can recall happened on Route 90 in the Florida panhandle.
 Interstate 10 had not been built in the 1960s when I was going to college in New Orleans, so I would take old Highway 90 on my way home in those days.
 One time, I think it might have been Easter break, I was driving at night on it with my friend Jay and his roommate in the car.
 They were both New Yorkers.